weedge/MegaTTS3/readme.md

 ```
 **Model Download**

-The pretained checkpoint can be found at [Google Drive](https://drive.google.com/drive/folders/1CidiSqtHgJTBDAHQ746_on_YR0boHDYB?usp=sharing) or [Huggingface](https://huggingface.co/ByteDance/MegaTTS3).
+The pretrained checkpoint can be found at [Google Drive](https://drive.google.com/drive/folders/1CidiSqtHgJTBDAHQ746_on_YR0boHDYB?usp=sharing) or [Huggingface](https://huggingface.co/ByteDance/MegaTTS3).
 Please download them and put them to ``./checkpoints/xxx``.

 > [!IMPORTANT]
 > For security issues, we do not upload the parameters of WaveVAE encoder to the above links.
 You can only use the pre-extracted latents from [link1](https://drive.google.com/drive/folders/1QhcHWcy20JfqWjgqZX1YM3I6i9u4oNlr?usp=sharing) for inference.
 If you want to synthesize speech for speaker A, you need "A.wav" and "A.npy" in the same directory.
 If you have any questions or suggestions for our model, please email us.